Tyrn/wei/the-insider-en.typ

      As  Bemish realized looking  back,  a  lot of  things would  have  been different  if the  construction  had started not when the peasants  had been planting rice  and when every  pair  of  hands  had  been precious.
-But the construction started right  in the spring  - the peasants didn't  let  their lads  go to the  construction  site and  the guys who came later  met with a construction  lifestyle  already  in  place  - the  lifestyle  of lost  city dwellers,  bums and simply  bandits  that stole watermelons from the fields, trampled  rice  down,  fought  the village lads en masse and considered hard porn with stereo effects to be the highest achievement of the alien culture.
+But the construction started right  in the spring---the peasants didn't  let  their lads  go to the  construction  site and  the guys who came later  met with a construction  lifestyle  already  in  place---the  lifestyle  of lost  city dwellers,  bums and simply  bandits  that stole watermelons from the fields, trampled  rice  down,  fought  the village lads en masse and considered hard porn with stereo effects to be the highest achievement of the alien culture.